Tuesday, September 26, 2006

 THE CHURCH AT FISHVILLE

 Best I recall, this was a Methodist church.
-Fishville is located south of Georgetown.
-Back during the pre-air conditioning days, it was a favorite get-away spot for city folks trying to escape the summer heat.
+In the pre-air conditioning days of yore, Fishville, located south of Georgetown, was a favorite get-away spot for city folks trying to escape the summer heat.

 ==